 Portions of this account of the history of the Camelback Seventh-day Adventist Church were originally written by longtime church clerk Verna Driver, revised on 8-17-2004 and span the time period from 1958-2004.
 The original text has been edited. *

-Our Mission statement is simple: To know of God’s love, grow in His love, and show His love.
+Our Mission statement is simple: To know Jesus Christ, Grow in God's Grace, and Share His Love.

 God initiates this relationship and we are the responders.
 We can either choose to accept his offer or reject it.
 What draws us to Him is His unconditional love exemplified in the life, death, and resurrection of Jesus.
 (1 John 3:16 “This is how we know what love is: Jesus Christ laid down his life for us.
 And we ought to lay down our lives for our brothersand sisters.”
 1 John 4:7 “Dear friends, let us love one another, for love comes from God.
 Everyone who loves has been born of God and knows God.”
 1 John 4:19 “We love because he first loved us.”
 Etc.)